 Where to buy nutritional yeast

 If you go looking for nutritional yeast in the health food store you might be bombarded with an entire wall of different varieties.
 There are tons of similar inactive yeasts on the market like brewers yeast, and torula yeast to name a few.
 But the most common one–and the one we’re talking about today, goes by the name of “nutritional yeast flakes” or “engevita yeast flakes.”

 If you’re shopping at a normal grocery store, you’ll likely find nutritional yeast in either the bulk section or the herbs and spices section.
 If your store annoyingly has a “natural foods” section (my annoyance for this section is long-winded and will probably warrant another blog post one day), you will likely find it there.
 As with most things, you can also buy it online!

 Nutritional yeast has been a popular topping for popcorn for a long time, especially in the nutrition and health nut communities.
 Lately, I’ve seen it popping up in more mainstream settings.
 Cool restaurants are using it, cool foodie magazines are talking about it, and it’s starting to become more readily available.
 I’ve also noticed some commercialized applications for this stuff going under the nickname “nooch” which I think is pretty cute since “nutritional yeast” sounds super clinical and pretty unappetizing.

-Now let’s get into how to use nutritional yeast in some really delicious ways at home.
+Now let’s get into how to use nooch in some really delicious ways at home.

 If you have something creamy and you want to make it more creamy, nutritional yeast is a great way to achieve that.
 Things like broccoli soup, cauliflower soup, mashed potatoes, risotto, and creamy pasta.
 It has an amazing way of becoming super cheesy and smooth when mixed into anything warm.
 You’ll often notice it in tons of vegan recipes for this reason.
 Vegan mac and cheese, caulifreddo, it’s perfect for that stuff.
 On top of the rich nutty flavour, it has a beautiful earthy yellow colour which makes it extra appetizing.